EdwinEngelbrethsen/in-graph-fullstack/README.md

   <summary><b>📁 Folder Structure</b></summary>
   Here’s an overview of the folder structure.
 Each element is briefly described.

-      ├── public/    # contains the HTML file so you can tweak it, for example, to set the page title and other static files ├── spec/    # contains the OpenAPI spec file you can use to build API ├── src/               # the main container for your project │   │
+      ├── api/        # place your ASP.NET Core API in this folder ├── public/     # contains the HTML file so you can tweak it, for example, to set the page title and other static files ├── spec/       # contains the OpenAPI spec file you can use to build API ├── src/        # the main container for your project │   │
       │   ├── assets/       # images, icons, colors
       │   ├── components/   # anything that could be a reusable piece of UI lands here │   ├── screens/      # each screen is build with multiple components and together they create a screen to display for a user such as Homepage, About, Catalog etc
       │   ├── utls/         # reusable JavaScript functions that support the project such as custom hooks
 <br></details><br>

 ### 🎯 What To Do